Onigiri vs Omusubi (Musubi) vs Nigirimeshi

-When a Japanese mother prepares a Bento boxed lunch that her kid eats at school, she often makes rice balls, together with various side dishes.
+When a Japanese mother prepares the Bento/弁当 boxed lunch that her kid eats at school, she often makes rice balls with various side dishes.

 Onigiri vs. Omusubi vs. Nigirimeshi

-When we Japanese mention the dish in daily life, we often use the word Onigiri or O-Musubi.
-Whether using which depends on the person.
+When Japanese mention the dish, we often use Onigiri or O-Musubi.
+Which to use depends on the person.

-It is generally said that Onigiri is the word commonly used in the western part of Japan, while Omusubi tends to be often used in Eastern Japan.
+It is generally considered Onigiri is commonly used in western parts of Japan, while those living in Eastern Japan tend to use Omusubi.

-But in reality, over 80 percent of people are using the word Onigiri in everyday conversation.
+But, in reality, research found that over 80 percent of Japanese people use the word Onigiri in everyday conversation.

 Shape

-In general, no matter what shape is okay concerning Onigiri.
+In general, no matter what shape, it is okay concerning Onigiri.

-Historically, the word was derived from Nigirimeshi.
-So they both can have any shape, typically covered with a sheet of nori seaweed.
+Historically, the word derives from Nigirimeshi.
+So they both can have any shape, typically covered with a sheet of Nori seaweed.

-On the other hand, in many cases, Omusubi refers to a rice ball with a triangle shape that is covered partly with a dry sheet of nori.
+On the other hand, in many cases, Omusubi refers to a rice ball with a triangle shape partly covered with a dry sheet of Nori.

 Meaning